Dentistry business plan for your own dental practice

 3.2 Why the Dental Business is being started

-Dr. Spear decided for a dental office start up to make profits in this industry while also serving the community.
+Dr. Spear decided for dentistry start up to make profits in this industry while also serving the community.

 3.3 How the Dental Business will be started